qpakzk/os-playground/install-virtual-dev-env.md

 1. Open a terminal.

-2. _(optional but useful for later)_ Check if you have _cmake_ installed.
+2. Check if you have _cmake_ installed.
 This is a toolset for building and packaging software.
 If you want to know more, check out the [website](https://cmake.org/).
 If not, install it:

    ```
    which cmake